HanoStrydom/SimiLabs_2022/README.md

 # Packages
 - Download and install the lastest version of [Python]
+- Download and install the lastest version of [Visual Studio Code]
 - Before executing the development commands, import this packages:
 ```sh
 pip install .